 The gist of John 3:13 is this: “None of your earthly teachers can really teach you about heaven, because none of them have actually been there.
 However, I have been there.
 In fact, it is My home.
 I have come to you from heaven, and I have brought with Me experiential knowledge of that place.
 My testimony carries weight; I can tell you the truth about salvation.”
 The NLT brings out the meaning well: “No one has ever gone to heaven and returned.
 But the Son of Man has come down from heaven.”

 In claiming a heavenly abode, Jesus was claiming deity.
 Nicodemus himself had already admitted that Jesus was extraordinary when he said, “We know you are a teacher who has come from God” (verse 2).

 Jesus was not teaching that no one had ever gone to heaven before.
-Obviously, the Old Testament saints had gone to heaven when they died (Mark 12:26-27), and Enoch and Elijah had been taken there without dying (Genesis 5:24; Hebrews 11:5; 2 Kings 2:11).
+Obviously, the Old Testament saints had gone to heaven (or paradise) when they died (Mark 12:26-27), and Enoch and Elijah had been taken there without dying (Genesis 5:24; Hebrews 11:5; 2 Kings 2:11).
 Rather, He was teaching that, of all rabbis, He had the best credentials.
 Jesus has direct contact with heaven; He is an expert on the subject.